 Please find our commentary on GDPR (2016) here.

 The GDPR only covers the processing of personal data: this is information that relates to a living identified or identifiable person (a data subject).
 Special categories of data, such as health data, are subject to additional protection and such data will only be processed with express consent from the data subject.
 Derogations are possible.Data processing covers most activities involving personal data: collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure and destruction.

-In most cases, insurance intermediaries will be processing personal data on their own account and will act as data controllers.
-In some others, intermediaries will act under clear processing instructions from a data controller (example: an insurer) and will be a data processor.
+In most cases, insurance intermediaries will process personal data on their own account and will act as data controllers.
+In some others, intermediaries will act under clear processing instructions from a data controller (example: an insurer) and will be data processors.
 Intermediaries could also be joint controllers.
 The GDPR requires joint controllers to reach an arrangement to determine their respective responsibilities for compliance with the obligations under the GDPR.

-One of the biggest GDPR challenges for insurance intermediaries is the processing of sensitive personal data.
+A significant GDPR challenge for insurance intermediaries is the processing of sensitive and mainly health data.
 Under the GDPR, as a matter of principle, it is prohibited to process sensitive data.
-Exceptions are provided to this general prohibition in the circumstances exhaustively described in Article 9 §2.
-However, the processing of sensitive data (e.g. health data) by insurance intermediaries does not readily fall in one of the exceptions to the general prohibition of processing of personal data.
+Derogations are provided to this general prohibition in the circumstances exhaustively described in Article 9 §2.
+However, the processing of health data by insurance intermediaries does not readily fall in one of the exceptions to the general prohibition of the processing of personal data.
 It should consequently be verified whether the processing of health data by insurance intermediaries can be covered under one of the derogations.
-The stakes are high: if the processing of sensitive data in the course of the intermediaries’ operations does not fall within the provisions of Article 9§2, then the general principle applies and such processing is prohibited.
-Moreover, the data subject could require the intermediary to erase the sensitive data on the grounds that they are unlawfully processed.
-Also, the intermediary would be vulnerable to fines.
-BIPAR asked the law firm DALDEWOLF to write an article for BIPAR on the issue.
-In its article DALDEWOLF examines several legal grounds for the derogation to the general prohibition of processing sensitive data:
+There are today divergences of approaches between Member States on the legal basis for processing health data in an insurance context: In some countries, using the legal basis of Article 9(2)(g), legislation has been introduced, allowing the processing of sensitive data without explicit permission to underwrite insurance contracts and to manage claims.
+In some others the legal basis used is Article 9(2)(h) of the GDPR.
+In some other countries there are currently no special exceptions for the processing of sensitive data by the insurance sector.